Phi Beta Kappa Memorial Hall: Demolition and renovation

 In 2019, the aging building began demolitions, with much of the brick and concrete construction being removed by the end of the summer.
 However, budgetary constraints forced the halt of the demolitions, leaving portions of the steel super-structure still visible.
 The continuation of the demolition and the construction of the new fine and performing arts center was delayed until early summer 2020 while awaiting state funding.
 The original completion date was scheduled for 2021.
+In August 2023, Theatre, Dance, and Music department classes moved into the newly-opened buildings, opening its main stage theatre with an inaugural performance of Nine by the Leah Glenn Dance Theatre the subsequent month.
+The official dedication of the building took place on October 19, 2023.
+The ceremony was presided over by Glenn Close, during which the main stage theater was named in her honor.